agritrace-javier/agritrace/README.md

 # AgriTrace

-AgriTrace is a real-time agricultural traceability MVP designed to provide verifiable transparency for product lots across web and mobile clients, using Supabase as the source of truth and Starknet for integrity proofs.
+AgriTrace is a **real-time agricultural traceability MVP** that provides **verifiable transparency and auditability** for agricultural product lots across **Web and Mobile clients**, using **Supabase as the canonical source of truth** and **Starknet as the integrity verification layer**.

-The system enables producers, operators, and buyers to create, verify, and audit agricultural lots with synchronized data, photo evidence, and blockchain-aligned verification.
+The platform enables producers, operators, buyers, and auditors to create, track, and verify agricultural lots with synchronized data, photo evidence, and blockchain-aligned integrity proofs.

 ---

 ## Overview

+Agricultural supply chains—especially in export-oriented markets—suffer from fragmented data, unverifiable records, and weak trust guarantees.

-AgriTrace addresses trust and transparency gaps in agricultural supply chains by enabling:
+AgriTrace addresses these challenges by enabling:

 - Real-time lot creation and updates
 - Multi-device synchronization (Web + Mobile)
 - Verifiable photo evidence linked to each lot
+- Deterministic hashing of normalized lot data
-- Deterministic hashing and blockchain-aligned integrity proofs
+- Blockchain-aligned integrity proofs

-The platform is designed for export-oriented and trust-sensitive products such as coffee, cacao, mango, and hibiscus, where origin, authenticity, and auditability are critical.
+The system is designed for **trust-sensitive agricultural products** such as coffee, cacao, mango, hibiscus, and similar commodities where **origin, authenticity, and auditability** are critical.

 ---

 ## Problem

-Agricultural supply chains face persistent structural challenges:
+Agricultural traceability systems face persistent structural issues:

 - Fragmented and manual record-keeping
-- Limited real-time visibility across stakeholders
+- Lack of real-time visibility across stakeholders
 - High risk of origin and labeling fraud
-- Lack of affordable verification tools for small and medium producers
+- Expensive or inaccessible verification tools for small and medium producers
-- Consumer-facing QR codes that link to unverifiable or mutable data
+- Consumer-facing QR codes that link to mutable or unverifiable data

-These issues reduce trust, limit export opportunities, and disadvantage small producers.
+These limitations reduce trust, restrict export opportunities, and disproportionately impact small producers.

 ---

 ## Solution

-AgriTrace provides a unified traceability system where:
+AgriTrace provides a unified, real-time traceability system where:

-- Product lots are created and managed in a single source of truth (Supabase)
+- Product lots are created and managed in a **single source of truth (Supabase Postgres)**
-- All clients stay synchronized in real time (Supabase Realtime)
+- All connected clients remain synchronized via **Supabase Realtime**
-- Photo evidence is uploaded to cloud storage and linked directly to lots
+- Photo evidence is uploaded to **cloud storage** and cryptographically linked to lots
-- Lot data is normalized and deterministically hashed
+- Lot payloads are **normalized and deterministically hashed**
-- Hashes can be anchored to Starknet for tamper-evident verification
+- Hashes can be **anchored to Starknet** to ensure tamper-evident verification

 This creates a transparent, auditable trail from production to consumption.